lechien73/ytta/README.md

 So, `python3 ytta.py -l https://www.youtube.com/watch?v=uFZn6W3bokM` would retrieve the transcript of just this one video and write it to a file called: `ts_uFZn6W3bokM.txt`

+### Limitations

+The YouTube Transcript API filters out HTML tags in the transcript.
+It's a good idea to check if any HTML tags are present in the transcript and add them back manually afterwards.

 ### License

 This script is provided under the MIT license.
 Please see LICENSE.txt for more information.